Watch or Listen Now

 While the transcript has not been human edited, we hope it will still help you to quickly find or reference useful information from the interview.

 Hey Deliberate Leaders.
-I am your host Allison Dunn, founder of the Deliberate Leaders Podcast we are where we are dedicated to helping leaders build strong, thriving businesses.
+I am your host Allison Dunn, Executive Business Coach and founder of the Deliberate Leaders Podcast we are where we are dedicated to helping leaders build strong, thriving businesses.
 Each episode is focused on featuring inspiring interviews to help you on your leadership journey.
 And today’s guest is no different.
 I am so thrilled to be bringing you Craig Ross, who is the CEO of a leadership training company by the name of virus global.
 He is the co-author of do big things that simple steps teams can take to mobilize hearts and minds and make an epic impact.
 That is no small title and no small task.
 Craig, thank you so much for joining us on deliberate leaders today.

 Alli, thank you for having me.
 I’m excited to join you.